CeriseSky/hangman/README.md

 - francais.txt: All words from french without diacritics.
 Licensed under the MIT license in licenses/francais_mit.txt and available at https://github.com/Taknok/French-Wordlist
-- hyphens: All words from dictionary.txt that contain a hyphen
+- hyphens.txt: All words from dictionary.txt that contain a hyphen
+- shortcuts.txt: Keyboard shortcuts, common and rare